 ART 208.
 Ottoman Art and Architecture.
 (3 h)

 Examines the visual culture of the Ottoman empire in Turkey, the Balkans, the Eastern Mediterranean, and North Africa.
-Emphasis is on the Imperal architecture of Istanbul and the art of the court in the 15th-18th centuries.
+Explores imperial architecture; the history of Istanbul; arts of the royal court; cultural exchanges with other world powers; and Ottoman-inspired visual culture in the modern and contemporary periods.
 (CD, D)

 Used to designate studio art courses taken at other institutions.
-Studio art courses as determined by individual instructors.
+May be repeated.

 ART 211.
 Intermediate Drawing.
 (4 h)